The Christmas Miracle of Jonathan Toomey and Activity Ideas

-One of our family favorite Christmas books is The Christmas Miracle of Jonathan Toomey by Susan Wojciechowski.
-It’s a story of love, loss, gruffness and a healing heart through the kindness of people and the powerful meaning of Christmas.
-We never get tired of pulling this book off our shelf for a cozy read-aloud each December.
+One of our family’s favorite Christmas books is The Christmas Miracle of Jonathan Toomey by Susan Wojciechowski.
+It’s a story of love, loss, an ensuing gruff attitude, and a heart that eventually heals.
+As you can imagine, it’s the empathetic kindness of a couple of people that open the door to healing.

 The main character, Jonathan Toomey, is a gruff woodcarver who is excellent at his craft.
 Over time, he shares his craft with a very willing little boy.
-This was the perfect time to introduce my littlest guy to the art of carving – soap carving, that is.
+For Charlotte Mason-inspired homeschoolers who love introducing handicrafts, the book offers a great opportunity to learn to carve.

 Loving the Gruff People in our Lives

-As we carved, we talked about how hard it is to be patient and loving with gruff people.
-We know some…and it takes extra prayer and gentle words (even when we don’t want to) to get through to them.
-I asked my little man to come up with some purposeful ideas to bless these gruffies during the Christmas season.
-Looks like we’re going to be baking lots of cookies and stopping by to really get to know them – because after all, most gruffies just need someone to care.
+I asked my little man to come up with some purposeful ideas to bless a couple of gruffies during the Christmas season.
+It looks like we’re going to be baking lots of cookies and stopping by to really get to know them – because after all, most gruff people just need someone to care.